OfficeDev/teams-toolkit/packages/fx-core/templates/core/v3Migration/upgradeReport.md

 ## Changes to your project file structure

-1. Created `teamsapp.yml` and `teamsapp.local.yml` in your projects root directory.
+1. Created `teamsapp.yml` and `teamsapp.local.yml` in your project's root directory.
 2. Moved environment files in `.fx` to `.env.{env}` in `env` folder.
 3. If your project contains file `.fx/states/{env}.userdata`, the content will be moved to `.env.{env}.user` in `env` folder
 4. Moved `templates/appPackage` to `appPackage`, renamed `manifest.template.json` to `manifest.json` and placeholders in it will be updated using the latest default conventions.